nestorjb/WillACustomerAcceptCoupon/README.md

 15.- Orders carry out or take away more than 1 time.

-16.- Frequent restaurants ($20) more than 1 time.
+16.- Frequent restaurants (20) more than 1 time.

-17.- Frequent restaurants ($20-$50) more than 8 times.
+17.- Frequent restaurants (20-50) more than 8 times.

 18.- Coffee shop is 5 minutes in the same direction.

+Consider sending the Coffee House coupons to customer under these conditions.

-For the Restaurant (less than $20) coupon we can reach the following conclusions based on the ratios.
+For the Restaurant (less than 20) coupon we can reach the following conclusions based on the ratios.
 The chances that the driver will use the coupon will increase under any of these conditions:

 1.- Not urgent to get to their destination.

-2.- With friend(s) or partner.
+2.- With friend(s).

 3.- Driving under sunny weather.